Sheepshead (card game): Mosters

 A variant of the leaster is the moster, which is played the same as a leaster, but after the hand is scored, the player who took the most points pays out (as if for a simple loss) to all the rest of the players.
 Thus, in a five-player game, the affected player loses four points and the opponents get one each, unless the score is doubled by other means (cracking, etc.).
 The exception is taking all of the tricks, which is still scored as a win by the player doing so.

 Mittlers (Middlers)

-An alternative to playing Leasters or Mosters, the player who wins this “no picker” game has the median number (middle value) of points among the five players after the hand is scored.
+An alternative to playing leasters or Mosters, the player who wins this “no picker” game has the median number (middle value) of points among the five players after the hand is scored.
 Thus, the winner of the Mittler will have the third highest number of points.
 There will be two players with higher points and two players with lower points.
 If there is no clear middle value, no stakes are exchanged.
 This game is also known as “Michigan Mediocre,” named by the Ann Arbor Sheepshead Society (AASS) that created this variant.

+Schneidster

+Another leaster alternative, which follows most of the rules for a leaster but is won by the player who gets closest to 30 points (Schneider) without going over.
+In the event of a tie, the round is considered a wash.
+This is a newer variant originating in clubs in Madison, Wisconsin in the late 2010's, where the last person in picking order chooses which no pick rule they would like to use.
+The Schneidster provides an alternative for players who have low trump and high fail which would lose most tricks in a normal hand but take tricks in a leaster.